KarlssonPaGolvet/house_builder/README.md

 A voxel-style 3D architectural building simulator written in **Rust** using the **Bevy Engine** and **`bevy_egui`**.

-Design structures in a free-flying editor mode, customize block materials and orientations, and switch into a first-person mode to explore your creations with physics, collision, and step-climbing.
+Design structures in **Free Mode**, customize block materials and orientations, and switch into **Human Mode** to explore your creations with physics, collision, and step-climbing.

 ---

 ## Features

 * **Dual Gameplay Modes:**
-  * **Free Flying Mode ("God Mode"):** Fly freely around the scene with noclip controls to place walls, edit blocks, and inspect designs from any angle.
+  * **Free Mode:** Fly freely around the scene with noclip controls to place walls, edit blocks, and inspect designs from any angle.
-  * **Human Mode ("Walk Mode"):** Walk through your built world with first-person controls, realistic physics, gravity, jumping, block collision, and smooth step-climbing.
+  * **Human Mode:** Walk through your built world with first-person controls, realistic physics, gravity, jumping, block collision, and smooth step-climbing.
 * **Precision Grid Building:**
   * Raycast target detection with grid snapping on the floor plane ($100 \times 100$ ground bounds) and adjacent block face attachment.
   * Axis-aligned and rotated bounding box (AABB) raycast intersection algorithms for precise block selection and deletion.